YasithD/capstone-project-backend/docs/README.md

 };
 ```

-> In the above code, all the teacher infomation in the teacher table is retrived.
+> In the above code, all the teacher information in the teacher table is retrieved.
 The `resolve` method will return the database rows of the teacher table.
 If any error is occurred during the creation of a teacher, the `reject` method will return a `status` message as `"error"`.

 > The SQLite query of the form `SELECT * FROM <table_name>` is used to retrieve all the data of a table in the database.
 Here, `*` is used to retrieve data of all the columns.
 Alternatively we can specify the column names of which the data should be retrieved.

-- Next, let's implement the API endpoint for the delete operation of the teacher class.
+- Next, let's implement the API for the delete operation of the teacher class.

 ```js
 export const deleteTeacher = async id => {